-First Homes Mortgage FAQs
+First Homes Scheme FAQs

 The Government’s First Homes Scheme (Section 106) provides discounted homes to eligible first-time buyers and key workers who otherwise wouldn’t be able to afford one.